KhouryFinance/mortgage-quant/README.md

 ## About Amortization Schedule:

-An amortization schedule gives mortgage borrowers a full view into their financial outlook.
+An amortization schedule gives borrowers a full view into their mortgage over time.

 With just a few simple inputs, this function will populate an array featuring your payments at every period of your mortgage.